SingleManTH/agiletoolkit.org/docs/data/dsql/overview.md

 Unlike most query builders DSQL allows you to add or remove any element of your query at any time, including fields, joins, conditions and parametric variables.
 You can even change the query type &ndash; from SELECT to DELETE for example.
 After you execute the query you can still reconfigure and reuse the object.

 This is important when you need to pass query information between Models or even allow a Controller or Addon to interact with a query.
-Queries can be copied, adapted and extended.
+Queries can be cloned, adapted and extended.
 And multiple queries can coexist and execute without affecting each other.

 ### Use a DSQL object as a subquery